sportstalk247/sdk-android-kotlin/docs/source/usage/user_client.md

             val shadowBannedUser = withContext(Dispatchers.IO) {
                 userClient.setShadowBanStatus(
                     userId = "023976080242ac120002",
-                    shadowban = true, // If set to true, user can send messages into a chat room, however those messages are flagged as shadow banned. expireseconds = 3600 // [OPTIONAL]: Duration of shadowban value in seconds.
+                    applyeffect = true, // If set to true, user can send messages into a chat room, however those messages are flagged as shadow banned. expireseconds = 3600 // [OPTIONAL]: Duration of shadowban value in seconds.
 If specified, the shadow ban will be lifted when this time is reached.
 If not specified, shadowban remains until explicitly lifted.
 Maximum seconds is a double byte value.

                 )